Magyartanulas/magyartanulas.github.io/coverb_separation.md

 * Miért nem jött vissza sohasem?
 (Why did he never even come back?)
 * Kiket nem hívtatok meg? - (Who (plural) didn't you invite?)

 ### In Imperative or Subjunctive Mood

-In the imperative mood, the coverb is always detached.
+In the [imperative mood](https://magyartanulas.github.io/imperative_subjunctive/#the-imperative-mood), the coverb is always detached.

 * Hívj fel, ha van időd. - (Ring me if you have time.)
 * Kapcsoljátok le a villanyt, mielőtt mentek aludni! ((2nd Person) Turn off the lights before you go to sleep!)

-In the subjunctive mood, the coverb is almost always detached, unless you want to emphasise the verb, here are a couple of rare cases.
+In the subjunctive mood, the coverb is usually attached.

 * Azt akarom, hogy kipróbáljátok ezt. - (I want you guys to *try this out*.)
-* A célom az, hogy átmenjek a vizsgán. - (My goal is to *pass the exam*.)
+* Az a célom, hogy átmenjek a vizsgán. - (My goal is to *pass the exam*.)

 `Challenge!`